Menu

 • Iceland has approximately 130 volcanoes, of which 30 are active.

 • There is an app to prevent you from dating your cousin.
-With so few people, there is a possibility you could be related.
+With so few people, you could be related.

 • Homemade ice cream is a favorite of Iceland year-round.